What Are Nurture Campaigns?

 In a lot of cases, nurture campaigns are slow when it comes to yielding results.
 This does not mean that your leads have turned cold, or that you need to abandon it.
 Until such time as your lead opts out of your campaign, perseverance is your most valuable asset.
 That’s not to say that you should keep sending your leads irrelevant content, hoping they might engage.
 Use this time to refine your campaign and your content, and your stagnant leads will most likely start engaging with your brand.

 There you go!
 These are the five most important practices that you need to follow in order to make your nurture campaign more successful.
-As an added bonus, here’s a list of do’s and don’ts when it comes to nurture campaigns.
+As an added bonus, here’s a list of do’s and don’ts when it comes to nurturing campaigns.
 Use it to your advantage!

 Now that you’re aware of how to set up and run a successful nurture campaign for your clients, it’s time to get to work.
 Happy nurturing!